Skip to main content

 Recommendations and advice

-• Students must familiarize themselves with the University's regulations, which cover student fees, payment dates and registration procedures
+• Students must familiarise themselves with the University's regulations, which cover student fees, payment dates and registration procedures.

 If you are experiencing financial challenges contact your Student Adviser who can provide information on supports.
 It’s not possible for any funding received from the Student Assistance or Student Welfare funds to be used for the payment for fees.